bigskysoftware/htmx/www/content/examples/modal-bootstrap.md

 This button uses a `GET` request to `/modal` when this button is clicked.
 The contents of this file will be added to the DOM underneath the `#modals-here` DIV.

-We're replacing Bootstrap's javascript widgets with a small bit of Hyperscript to provide smooth animations when the dialog opens and closes.

-Finally, the server responds with a slightly modified version of Bootstrap's standard modal
+The server responds with a slightly modified version of Bootstrap's standard modal

 ```html
 <div class="modal-dialog modal-dialog-centered">